Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Some employers mention probation verbally during the interview or onboarding process but fail to include it in the written contract of employment.
 Without a written clause, the employer has no contractual basis for the probation period, and the protections they think they have simply do not exist.

 When we guide clients through onboarding, contract drafting is one of the first things we address.
 A well-drafted probation clause sets the foundation for everything that follows.
+Our compliant contracts of employment build the probation clause in correctly from day one, so the protection you think you have actually exists.

 Mistake 6: Extending Probation Without a Valid Reason